mkwhitacre/devcon_2013_higher_order/games-processing-oozie/README.md

 examples-crunch-oozie
 ===============

 The purpose of this project is to provide a runnable example of a Crunch processing job that gets executed and launched through [Oozie](http://archive.cloudera.com/cdh4/cdh/4/oozie/index.html).
 The workflow is pretty trivial and is intended to be used as an example.
-Additionally the example will show not only the [workflow](http://archive.cloudera.com/cdh4/cdh/4/oozie/WorkflowFunctionalSpec.html) part of Oozie but also the [coordination](http://archive.cloudera.com/cdh4/cdh/4/oozie/CoordinatorFunctionalSpec.html) The example is expected to be ran on a [Vagrant](http://www.vagrantup.com/) image which has Oozie installed.
+The example will show a [workflow](http://archive.cloudera.com/cdh4/cdh/4/oozie/WorkflowFunctionalSpec.html) ran through Oozie.
+The example is expected to be ran on a [Vagrant](http://www.vagrantup.com/) image which has Oozie installed.

 Building
 ========